-This ASPE Research Brief summarizes the findings from an annual report to Congress reporting the extent to which American families depend on income from welfare programs.
-The report provides welfare dependence indicators through 2004, reflecting changes that have taken place since enactment of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) in August 1996.
+This ASPE Research Brief summarizes the findings from the 2008 Indicators of Welfare Dependence Annual Report to Congress reporting the extent to which American families depend on income from welfare programs.
+The report provides welfare dependence indicators through 2006, reflecting changes that have taken place since passage of the Personal Responsibility and Work Opportunity Reconciliation Act in August 1996.

-The Welfare Indicators Act of 1994 requires the Department of Health and Human Services to prepare annual reports to Congress on the extent to which American families depend on income from welfare programs.
-The Act specified that analyses should include benefits from the Aid to Families with Dependent Children (AFDC)/Temporary Assistance for Needy Families (TANF) program, Food Stamp program and Supplemental Security Income (SSI) program.
-In response, the Secretary of Health and Human Services (HHS) publishes an annual report, which provides indicators and predictors of welfare dependence.
-This research brief highlights the key findings from the tenth annual report in the series, reflecting changes that have taken place since enactment of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA)(1) in August 1996 and provides updated measures through 2004.
+The Welfare Indicators Act of 1994 requires the Department of Health and Human Services to prepare annual reports to Congress on the extent to which American families depend on income from social welfare programs.
+The Act specified that analyses should include benefits from the Aid to Families with Dependent Children (AFDC)/Temporary Assistance for Needy Families (TANF) program, the Food Stamp program and the Supplemental Security Income (SSI) program.
+In response, the Secretary of the Department of Health and Human Services (HHS) publishes an annual report, which provides indicators and predictors of welfare dependence.
+This research brief highlights the key findings from the eleventh annual report in the series, reflecting changes that have taken place since the passage of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA)1 in August 1996 and provides updated measures through 2005.

 Measuring Welfare Dependence

 The Welfare Indicators Act specified that analyses of means-tested assistance should include benefits from the following three programs: